MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Copy the console output to the **OriginalConsoleOutput.txt** file.

-    You can compare this original console output with the console output after remediating the secret scanning alerts.
+    You compare this original console output with the final console output after remediating the secret scanning alerts.

 ### Use GitHub Copilot's Ask mode to analyze secret scanning alerts